Research

 Research topics

-From a general point of view, my research activities focus on the
+From a general point of view, my research activities focus on

-analysis of multimedia documents with the constant preoccupation of
+analysis of multimedia documents with the constant preoccupation

-available.
-This general philosophy translates in two main areas:
+general philosophy translates in

 - Spoken document